Rohilla: Establishment of Rampur State

 While most of Rohilkhand was annexed, the Rohilla State of Rampur was established by Nawab Faizullah Khan on 7 October 1774 in the presence of Colonel Alexander Champion, and remained a compliant state under British protection thereafter.
 The first stone of the new Fort at Rampur was laid in 1775 by Nawab Faizullah Khan.
 The first Nawab proposed to rename the city Faizabad, but many other places were known by that name so its name was changed to Mustafabad.
+Faizullah Khan suppressed a rebellion of Hurmat Khan, the son of Hafiz Rehmat, and sent a force of horse under Muhammad Umar Khan help the British defeat the Sikh attacks in Bijnor.

 The Qissa-o-Ahwal-i-Rohilla written by Rustam Ali Bijnori in 1776 provides an example of the refined Urdu prose of the Muslim Rohilla elite in Rohilkhand and Katehr.

-According to the 1901 census of India, the total Pathan population of Bareilly District was 40,779, while the total population was 1,090,117.

 Nawab Faizullah Khan ruled for 20 years.
 He was a patron of education and began the collection of Arabic, Persian, Turkish and Hindustani manuscripts which are now housed in the Rampur Raza Library.
 After his death his son Muhammad Ali Khan took over.
 He was assassinated by Rohilla elders after reigning for 24 days, and Muhammad Ali Khan's brother, Ghulam Muhammad Khan, was proclaimed Nawab.
 The East India Company took exception to this, and after a reign of just 3 months and 22 days, Ghulam Muhammad Khan was besieged and defeated by East India Company forces.
 The East India Company supported Muhammad Ali Khan's son, Ahmad Ali Khan, to be the new Nawab.
 He ruled for 44 years.
 He did not have any sons, so Muhammad Saeed Khan, son of Ghulam Muhammad Khan, took over as the new Nawab after his death.
 He established Courts and improved the economic conditions of farmers.
 His son Muhammad Yusuf Ali Khan took over after his death and his son, Kalb Ali Khan, became the new Nawab after his death in 1865.

+Between 1774 and 1857

+They were generally settled in villages, in many of which they own and cultivate the soil, and in some of which they formed large brotherhoods, approaching those of Jats and Rajputs, with a similar constitution.
+Evidence from 1857 suggests that the survival of degrees of Pathan-derived lineage based identity in villagers of the old Rohilkhand districts.
+These identities were marked as much by signs of assimilation and transformation as any continuity.